Modesty Blaise (1966 film): Novelisation

-Release
+Critical reception

+Box office

 According to Fox records, the film needed to earn $5,800,000 in rentals to break even and made $4,825,000, meaning it lost money.

-Critical reception
+Critical response

 Modesty Blaise was a moderate success at the time of its original release, Bosley Crowther, writing in The New York Times, characterised the film as "a weird film, all right.
 Maybe, if the whole thing were on a par with some of its flashier and wittier moments, or were up to its pictorial design, which is dazzling, it might be applauded as a first-rate satiric job."
 According to Crowther: "The scenery, a few pop-art settings and a gay, nonchalant musical score are indeed, about the only consistently amusing things about this whacky color film."

 Modesty Blaise was entered into the 1966 Cannes Film Festival, where it was nominated for the Palme d'Or, but lost to A Man and a Woman and The Birds, the Bees and the Italians.

-Two more serious attempts at adapting the comic strip for the screen occurred in 1982 with a Modesty Blaise starring Ann Turkel as Blaise, and again in 2003 with My Name Is Modesty, a prequel starring Alexandra Staden in the title role and omitting the Willie Garvin character entirely.
+Two more serious attempts at adapting the comic strip for the screen occurred in 1982 with a Modesty Blaise starring Ann Turkel as an apparently American version of Blaise, and again in 2003 with My Name Is Modesty, a prequel starring Alexandra Staden in the title role and omitting the Willie Garvin character entirely.

+Retrospective appraisal

+The film was conceived as a burlesque of the emerging James Bond sagas "with their male-chauvinistic ethic, their infatuation with gadgetry, their depersonalization, their evident and self-glorifying delight in violence, and their complicated story lines."

+Rather than emulating this formula, Losey creates "outlandish and bizarre settings" in a savage satire of the Bond movies.
+The "lurid Op art designs" are so excessive they approach the surreal and, as such, indict the "shallowness of the characters".
+Modesty Blaise has none of the self-effacing irony of the Bond pictures.
+Rather, Losey offers a "visually sophisticated and bitter" social satire incorporating "violence, government hypocrisy, heroism", yet is "strangely asexual".

+20th Century Fox provided Losey with the largest budget of his career: $6 million.

+The studio sought to capitalise on the James Bond film phenomena, but with a female protagonist.
+Losey failed to satisfy studio box office expectations, though the film became a cult phenomenon on college campuses.
+Film critic Foster Hirsch comments on the casting choices:

+Hirsch asks rhetorically: "[D]id Losey use her deliberately, to undercut the pop thrust of the material...by offering us this most dour and accommodating of high thriller heroines?"

+Hirsch questions the choice of Terence Stamp to play opposite of Vitti, an actor praised for his work in Billy Budd (1962) and Teorema (1968):